KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 ## Image data in `images`

-An [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-image) refers to an external image file that can be used as the texture of a rendered object:
+An [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-image) may refer to an external image file that can be used as the texture of a rendered object:

 ```javascript
 "image01": {